w3c/vc-di-ecdsa-test-suite/README.md

 To add your implementation to this test suite, you will need to add 2 endpoints to your implementation manifest.
-- A credentials issuer endpoint (/credentials/issue) in the `issuers` property.
+- A credential issuer endpoint (/credentials/issue) in the `issuers` property.
-- A credentials verifier endpoint (/credentials/verify) in the `verifiers` property.
+- A credential verifier endpoint (/credentials/verify) in the `verifiers` property.

 All endpoints will need the tag `ecdsa-2019`.